Pauline Periwinkle: Early life and education

 Sara Isadore Sutherland was born in the township of Battle Creek, Michigan, September 25, 1863.
 Her father was Mason Montgomery Sutherland, a Scotch American whose ancestors had emigrated early in the present century from the home of the well-known Sutherland family in Montgomeryshire, Scotland.
-Her mother was Maria L. Tripp, a great grand-niece of Gen. Nathaniel Green, and also, by a double intermarriage, of Gen. Greene's wife.
+Her mother was Maria L. Tripp, a great-grandniece of Gen. Nathaniel Green, and also, by a double intermarriage, of Gen. Greene's wife.
 Mr. Sutherland, a member of Company E, 1st Regiment Michigan Volunteer Sharpshooters, was taken prisoner in action during the Civil War, and survived prison life at Salisbury, North Carolina, only to die within a day after his exchange at Annapolis, Maryland.
 Her early life was, therefore, more or less unsettled, being passed among relatives in various Michigan towns.

 Her school life was necessarily irregular, and was continuous only after the age of 11 years.
 At that time, she entered the grammar school of Grand Rapids, Michigan and made rapid progress in her studies.
 Two years later, her mother, who had married a second time, went to Dallas, Texas, because of failing health, and Callaway went to live permanently with her mother's sister, Mrs. R. A. Worden, of St. Clair, Michigan.
 She completed her student life in the public schools of that city, graduating from Battle Creek College the age of 17.

 Callaway was chosen class poet, and also wrote the poem for the alumni association.
 Her first efforts in writing for the press were for the Little Corporal magazine, when she was nine years old, and at that age, and a year later, she carried off the prizes offered by the Detroit Commercial-Advertiser for best compositions by children.
 Her first poems followed shortly after and won considerable editorial notice because of the unusually good character of the verse for one so young.